olback/autoplank/README.md

 Automatically move plank to the monitor your mouse cursor is currently on.

 Build the program or download the latest version from [releases](https://github.com/olback/autoplank/releases).
+If you download a pre-built binary, don't forget to make it executable!
 ```
 cargo build --release
 ```